fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ServiceBus/vTrue/Set-AzureRmServiceBusQueueAuthorizationRule.md

 ```

 ### -AuthorizationRuleName
-Specifies the name of the authorization rule.
+The authorization rule name.
 Required if **-AuthruleObj** is not specified.

 ```yaml
 Type: String